So who was William Wallace?

 Wallace was made Guardian of Scotland and knighted Commander of the Army of the Kingdom of Scotland.

 After a humiliating defeat at the Battle of Stirling Bridge, the English rallied around Edward, supporting him in his march North with a stronger army.
 Wallace underestimated the power of the newly formed English army and suffered a major defeat at the Battle of Falkirk in July 1298.

 Wallace managed to flee the battleground and little is known of his movements thereafter.
 He resigned his guardianship of Scotland and travelled abroad to seek support for the Scottish cause.

 When he finally returned to Scotland, he found Robert the Bruce had signed a truce with the King of England.
 Wallace had been excluded from all terms and a price was put on his head - dead or alive.
 He was seized near Glasgow in 1305, transported to London, charged with treason and executed.
 His head was placed on London Bridge, his limbs in Newcastle-Upon-Tyne, Berwick, Stirling and Perth as a warning to all those who tried to cross the English King.

-You can learn more about William Wallace and his exploits on our 1 day Loch Lomond, the Trossachs and Stirling Castle tour and visit Wallace Monument on our 2 day Eilean Donan, Loch Ness and the North West Highlands tour.
+You can learn more about William Wallace and his exploits on our 1 day Loch Lomond, Stirling Castle and the Kelpies tour from Edinburgh, our 1 day Loch Lomond, The Trossachs National Park and Stirling Castle tour from Glasgow, and visit Wallace Monument on our 2 day Eilean Donan, Loch Ness and the North West Highlands tour.